fonoster/fonoster/README.md

 <details><summary>Installing the Tools</summary>

 <br />
-The next step is to install the Command-Line Tool for YAPS command and control.
-To install the CLI run the following command:
+The next step is to install the Command-Line Tool.
+To install the tool run the following command:
 <br /><br />

 ```